CodeAsm/teeny-linux/README.md

 ![teenylinux booting musl and networking Screenshot](https://raw.githubusercontent.com/codeasm/teeny-linux/main/resources/Screenshot3.png)
 Latest TeenyLinux with (optional) Musl and networking turned on (slower startup due to 270mb extra musl compiler)

+* Added time function, to measure compile time (no qemu)
 * Made ((d)a)sh now default, including the profile, so no bash_profile/rc
 * Since 5.18, Symbol CONFIG_WERROR is causing me trouble, added "fix" in config
 * Added a ReqCheck.sh to check for basic program requirements and permisions.